-During the second quarter of fiscal year 2022, investment impairments and credit loss reserves totaled a loss of \$0.5 million due to adjustments to our reserve for current expected credit losses.
-During the second quarter of fiscal year 2021, investment impairments and credit loss reserves totaled a loss of \$1.5 million and primarily reflected an other-than-temporary impairment of a cost method equity investment.
+During the third quarter of fiscal year 2022, investment impairments and credit loss reserves totaled a loss of \$0.2 million due to adjustments to our reserve for current expected credit losses.
+During the third quarter of fiscal year 2021, investment impairments and credit loss reserves totaled a loss of \$0.3 million and primarily reflected adjustments to our reserve for current expected credit losses.

-Provision (Benefit) for Income Taxes
+Provision for Income Taxes

-The effective tax rates for the second quarters of fiscal years 2022 and 2021 were a provision rate of 8.3% and a benefit rate of 2.6%, respectively.
-In the second quarter of fiscal year 2022, we recorded a provision of \$3.0 million, compared to an income tax benefit of \$0.4 million in the second quarter of fiscal year 2021.
-The effective tax rate in the second quarters of fiscal years 2022 and 2021 differ from the statutory federal income tax rate of 21% primarily due to a regional mix of income, excess tax benefits from share-based compensation, withholding taxes on certain foreign earnings and research and development tax credits.
-The effective tax rate in the second quarter of fiscal year 2021 benefited from one-time return-to-provision adjustments.
+The effective tax rates for the third quarters of fiscal years 2022 and 2021 were provision rates of 8.4% and 7.9%, respectively.
+In the third quarter of fiscal year 2022, we recorded income tax expense of \$3.0 million, compared to \$1.6 million in the third quarter of fiscal year 2021.
+The effective tax rates in the third quarters of fiscal years 2022 and 2021 differ from the statutory federal income tax rate of 21% primarily due to a regional mix of income, excess tax benefits from share-based compensation, withholding taxes on certain foreign earnings and research and development tax credits.